FedoraSwift/fedora-swift2/README.md

 # fedora-swift2
 This repository is for a set of build scripts for swift that are targeted initialy on fedora 25+ and swift 3.1+

+The scripts are targeted by default on fedora 25 and swift-3.1-branch

 I have build running swift installs for the following versions

 | Fedora   |      Branch    |  Tag |